 10 Major Ports In China

-China is a major economic power in the region and is known for industries that produce different types of products and ship them all over the globe.
-It is a major financial centre with several global banks and companies based in Shanghai, Hong Kong, Beijing, and Shenzhen.
+China is a major economic power in the region.
+It is known for industries that produce different types of products and ship them all over the globe.
+It is also a major financial centre, with several global banks and companies based in Shanghai, Hong Kong, Beijing, and Shenzhen.

 The shipbuilding industry of China is also very strong, and it is the world’s largest shipbuilding nation, having overtaken South Korea.

-COSCO, formed from the merger of the erstwhile CSIC and CSIG, is now the largest shipbuilder overtaking even the likes of Hyundai (HHI), Samsung (SHI), and Daewoo (DSME).
+COSCO, formed from the merger of the erstwhile CSIC and CSIG, is now the largest shipbuilder, overtaking Hyundai (HHI), Samsung (SHI), and Daewoo (DSME).

-The maritime ports of China have played a major role in the country’s development.
-The country’s coastline is dotted with numerous harbours and small ports that deal in trade, fishing, containerized goods, ores and minerals, automobiles, and agricultural produce.
+The maritime ports of China have played a significant role in the country’s development.
+The country’s coastline is dotted with harbours and small ports dealing in trade, fishing, containerized goods, ores and minerals, automobiles, and agricultural produce.
 This article will look at the top 10 ports in China.

-They are ranked based on overall traffic in cargo (in a million tons) and containers (in a million TEUs).
-These values are provided alongside the administrative province and UN/LOCODE for identifying the port.
+They are ranked based on overall cargo and container traffic (in million tons) and TEUs (in million TEUs).
+These values are provided alongside the administrative province and UN/LOCODE to identify the port.

 One interesting thing to note is that while all the other ports lie within mainland China and are referenced using the UN/LOCODE prefixed with CN- (to signify China), the port of Hong Kong lies in the Special Administrative Region belonging to the PRC.
 For this reason, it is often treated as separate from the rest of the mainland country.

 It is referenced via the UN/LOCODE prefixed with HK- (separate Locode for identification from mainland Chinese ports).
-It is such an important harbour and hub for shipping activities that there are numerous ports within Hong Kong.
+It is such a vital harbour and hub for shipping activities that there are numerous ports within Hong Kong.
 The one referred to in this article is the Hong Kong Harbor with the code (HK-HKG), the region’s largest and most developed port.

 Shanghai Province